WolframResearch/LibraryLinkUtilities/README.md

 ### 3. Build, Install and (optionally) Test
 After successful configuration you are just one `make && make install` away from the end.

 When you have the library installed you may want to run unit test to confirm that everything went well.
-Currently there are 6 test modules defined:
+Currently there are 10 test modules defined:
+- DataList
+- ErrorReporting
+- GenericContainers
 - Image
 - MathLink
 - NumericArray
+- ProgressMonitor
 - Scalar
 - String
 - Tensor